 The downside to PLM is that it can be tricky to navigate, expensive, and time-consuming to set up.
 In addition, you must rely on the users of the PLM system to ensure it's all up-to-date and accurate; otherwise, it's easy for information to fall through the cracks.

 Clo3D is software apparel designers, and tech designers use for digital patternmaking, 3D sampling, and virtual fittings.

 The program is relatively new and opens up a world of possibilities.
 For example, Clo enables designers to see what a flat pattern looks like on a 3D avatar long before the first sample is sewn.
 Why is this important?
 Brands can save time and money by cutting back on sample rounds.
 Not to mention wasted samples are drastically reduced, which is excellent for improving your sustainability.
 Another unique advantage is that you can create virtual showrooms and stores, animated runways, and customized avatars.

 Similar to the Adobe programs, the two downsides to the program are cost and difficulty to learn.
 Clo is $25/month for students and $50/month for individuals.
 As far as learning the program is concerned, Clo offers tutorials, and many universities offer online courses and certifications.

-Designers now have a variety of CAD software available to create amazing designs.
+Designers now have a variety of CAD fashion design software available to create amazing designs.
 From Illustrator and Photoshop for creating sketches or graphics, PLM for tech packs, and Clo3D for digital patternmaking and 3D sampling, these programs all offer different benefits for the various stages of design and development.
 Although each program has its own cost and learning curve, they can optimize your workflow and produce stunning results if used correctly.
 So go ahead and start exploring and up your innovation game!